 - a.
 To file a Complaint, an Employee must submit a "Formal Complaint" (Appendix 4) to any of the Court's EDR Coordinators within 180 days of the alleged wrongful conduct or within 180 days of the time the Employee becomes aware or reasonably should have become aware of such wrongful conduct.
 Use of the Informal Advice or Assisted Resolution options does not toll (extend) this 180-day deadline unless the Chief Judge of the Court or the Presiding Judicial Officer grants an extension of time for good cause. - b.
 An Employee asserting any claim of abusive conduct must first use Assisted Resolution before filing a Formal Complaint. - c.
 The Employee filing the Complaint is called the Complainant.
 The Party responding to the Complaint is the Employing Office that is responsible for providing any appropriate remedy and is called the Respondent.
 The individual alleged to have violated rights under this Plan is called the Subject of the Complaint.
 The Complaint is filed against the Employing Office, and not against any specific individual. - d.
 If the Complainant and the Subject of the Complaint are both chambers staff, the EDR Coordinator who receives the Complaint shall forward the Complaint to the Chief Judge, who shall designate a Judge, Unit Executive, or another Court official to respond to the Complaint and to otherwise act on behalf of the Employing Office. - e.
 Complaint Regarding a Judge.
 An Employee alleging that a Judge has engaged in wrongful conduct may file a Complaint under this Plan.
 The EDR Coordinator must immediately provide a copy of the Complaint to the Chief Circuit Judge (or the next most-senior active Circuit Judge, if the allegation is against the Chief Circuit Judge), who will oversee the EDR Complaint process, and who may appoint a Presiding Judicial Officer to preside over the formal Complaint proceedings.
-If a District, Magistrate, or Bankruptcy Judge is the Subject of the Complaint, the EDR Coordinator must also provide a copy of the Complaint to the Chief District Judge (unless the Chief District Judge is the Subject of the Subject of the Complaint to the Chief District Judge is the Subject of the Subject of the Complaint to the Chief District Judge is the Subject of the Subject of the Complaint to the Chief District Judge is the Subject of the Complaint to the Chief District Judge.
+If a District, Magistrate, or Bankruptcy Judge is the Subject of the Complaint, the EDR Coordinator must also provide a copy of the Complaint to the Chief District Judge (unless the Chief District Judge is the Subject of the Complaint, in which case the Complain will be given only to the Chief Circuit Judge.

-If a Judge becomes the subject of both a Complaint under this Plan and a complaint under the Judicial Conduct and Disability Act, the Chief Circuit Judge will determine the appropriate procedure for addressing both, which may include holding the EDR claim or the Judicial Conduct and Disability Act complaint in abeyance and determining how best to find any common issues of fact, subject to all requirements of the Judicial Conduct and Disability Act, the Rules for JudicialConduct and Judicial-Disability Proceedings, and, as practicable, this EDR Plan.
+If a Judge becomes the subject of both a Complaint under this Plan and a complaint under the Judicial Conduct and Disability Act, the Chief Circuit Judge will determine the appropriate procedure for addressing both, which may include holding the EDR claim or the Judicial Conduct and Disability Act complaint in abeyance and determining how best to find any common issues of fact, subject to all requirements of the Judicial Conduct and Disability Act, the Rules for Judicialf.
+Formal Complaint Procedures and Procedural Rights

+Conduct and Judicial-Disability Proceedings, and, as practicable, this EDR Plan.
 Regardless of whether there is a formal complaint under the Judicial Conduct and Disability Act, the Chief Circuit Judge should consider the need for any necessary or appropriate interim relief.